Implementing Strongly-Specified Functions with the refine

 It's better and yet it can still be improved.
 Indeed, according to its type,

-same list without its first argument”.
+same list without its first argument.”
 It is possible to write

-such precise definition thanks to sigma-types, defined as:
+such precise definition thanks to sigma types, defined as:

-Rather that sig A p, sigma-types can be written using the
+, sigma-types can be written using the

-notation { a | P }.
+.
 They express subsets, and can be used to constraint

 arguments and results of functions.

-We finally propose a strongly-specified definition of pop.
+We finally propose a strongly specified definition of pop

 refine (match proj1_sig l as l'